Do you believe God has given the world an end time message through the Seventh-day Adventist Church?

 “…still believing in the Wizard of Oz after Toto pulls back the curtain.”

-Seventh-day Adventism error has been so expertly and thoroughly documented that I won’t duplicate that effort here.
+Seventh-day Adventism error was so expertly and thoroughly documented that I won’t duplicate that effort here.

 Rather, I’ll focus on how those errors affected me.
 And upon my SDA experience in general.
 I’ll write in the third-person as it’s reflective in nature.
 And, although it’s taken more than two decades, I’m no longer that same naive and gullible young man that was so easily ensnared.